-Stem cells are biological cells found in the body
+Stem cells are cells in the body from which all tissues and organs with specialised functions are generated

 They serve as a repair and maintenance system for other body cells and the blood and immune systems by multiplying and transforming in to blood, bone, tissue and organ cells, when they are required to.
 At Smart Cells we store stem cells found in the umbilical cord blood and tissue.
 These potent cells find their way to injured cells and tissue in the body and begin to replace them.